Brandon-Pampuch/MyRetail/README.md

 3. install npm dependencies `npm install`

-4. create `.env` file and add environment variables
+4. create `.env` file and add environment variables (external from this repo)

 5. MongoDB Atlas should be whitelisted for all IP addresses